zCHIP/wait-for/README.md

 $ wget -qO- https://raw.githubusercontent.com/eficode/wait-for/v2.1.0/wait-for | sh -s -- google.com:80 -- echo success
 ```

-_Note: When using the latter option, make sure to pin the version.
-Future releases could introduce non-backwards compatible changes._
+_Note: When using the latter option, make sure to pin the version by commit hash.
+Future releases could introduce non-backwards compatible changes and leaves you vulnerable to malicious users modifying this script in the future (as has e.g. [happened with Codecov](https://about.codecov.io/security-update/))._

 ## Examples